 Growing Shallots for natural flavours enhancement in your daily meals is a great idea.

-We had grown onions and garlics in the year 2008.
 In early spring 2009 my husband bought the shallot sets to surprise me.
 He smiled and said to me that, I should plant something different.
-He said: " I bought you something strong!".

-Shallots look like little onions.
-Shallot bulb has stronger flavour than onions.
-We see often extra strong flavour pale grey skin shallots, and ordinary flavour brown skin shallots in the market.
+than onions.
+We see often extra strong flavour pale grey skin shallots,

 Shallots are mostly used for food seasoning.
 Planting shallots is very easy and they need almost no care.

-Shallots love a weed free, good rich, light drainage, moist growing bed.
-They love a sunny place; they are always happy to share their growing bed with the other vegetable plants.
+love a sunny place; they are always happy to share their growing bed

 You